numba/numba/docs/source/user/performance-tips.rst

 Parallel=True
 -------------
 If code contains operations that are parallelisable (:ref:`and supported
-<numba-parallel-supported>`) Numba can compile a version which will run in
+<numba-parallel-supported>`) Numba can compile a version that will run in
 parallel on multiple native threads (no GIL!).
 This parallelisation is performed automatically and is enabled by simply adding the ``parallel`` keyword argument::